 Tarso Luís Ramos (executive director) has been researching the U.S. Right for over two decades, contributing numerous articles and reports on Christian Right, anti-immigrant, anti-labor, and anti-environmental movements and campaigns.
 Under his leadership, PRA has launched several new initiatives, on subjects including the export of U.S.-style homophobic campaigns abroad, the spread of Islamophobia, and the Right’s investment in redefining religious liberty to assert a right to discriminate.
 Ramos previously served as founding director of Western States Center’s racial justice program.
 Throughout the 1990s, Tarso worked in various western states to counteract anti-gay campaigns, right-wing militias, and other organized threats to social justice.
 As director of the Wise Use Public Exposure Project in the mid-’90s, he monitored the Right’s anti-union and anti-environmental campaigns.

 Eric Ethington (communications director) has been specializing in political messaging, communications strategy, and public relations for more than a decade.
 Hailing from Salt Lake City, he was the original founder of PRIDEinUtah and the Queer Quorum.
 He also has a background in electoral politics, working on more than 20 winning campaigns.
 Eric’s writing, advocacy work, and research have been featured on MSNBC, CNN, Fox News, CNBC, the New York Times, The Telegraph, and The Public Eye.
 He has also worked as a radio host, pundit, blogger, and activist.

-Contact Eric at email@example.com and follow him on Twitter at @EricEthington
+Contact Eric at firstname.lastname@example.org, or on Twitter at @EricEthington